Hamburger

 Zimbabwe

 Value-added tax (VAT) is a tax levied on the supply of goods and services by persons/entities in Zimbabwe once the supplier has reached a certain revenue threshold.
 A supplier of taxable supplies is obliged to charge VAT at the prescribed rate (which currently is 15 percent of the cost of the supply) and pay over this tax to ZIMRA as output tax.
-Presently, where the value taxable supplies made by a taxpayer have reached ZWL4,800,000 or USD40,000 or more in the previous 12 months, or where the taxpayer believes that the value of their taxable supplies will be ZWL4,800,000 or USD40,000 or more in the next 12 months, then the taxpayer must register to be a VAT operator with ZIMRA.
+Presently, where the value taxable supplies made by a taxpayer have exceeded USD25,000 (or its equivalent in Zimbabwean Dollars at the auction rate of exchange that prevailed on the date of supply) in the previous 12 months, or where the taxpayer believes that the value of their taxable supplies will exceed USD25,000 in the next 12 months, then the taxpayer must register to be a VAT operator with ZIMRA.